Avocado, Apple, Cherry, Peach, Pear, Plum, Mango, Lemon, Lime, Orange, Tangerine, etc.

 Place soil in the bottom of your pot where the fruit tree will sit, and be sure there is an inch or two of clearance around the top of the pot for when you are finished.
 DO NOT PLANT TREE PAST WHERE THE PREVIOUS POT TOP WAS.

 #4.
 Add soil.

 Continue to add soil blend into the pot around the fruit tree.
 Stopping to compact the soil to remove any air pockets lightly.
 Fill the soil to be even with the top of the root ball for the finish.

 After a week or two, check the tree soil level and add soil if needed.
 Many times there will be settling, and this is due to compaction.
 Adding a little soil over the root of the root ball will cover exposed roots and help the fruit tree sustain itself.
 BE SURE THE LEAVE AN INCH OR SO FROM THE SOIL TO THE TOP OF THE POT.

 Watering your tree will be a critical stage.

 Once planted, water your fruit tree regularly.
 Daily for the first week or two and every 2-4 days for the first few months (2-3 months).
 If rain happens, there is no need to water.
 In any instance, be sure to let the soil dry down a bit from the time of watering.

 In A Container – Water at Planting

-WATER YOUR TREE THOUROUGHLY.
 Be sure to water the first few weeks regularly so the tree can establish itself.
-Thereafter, water at least once a week and maybe more.
-A good rule of thumb is to stick your finger a knuckle deep and if the tip is dry you need to water.
+After that, water at least once a week and maybe more.
+A good rule of thumb is to stick your finger a knuckle deep, and if the tip is dry, you need to water.
 DO NOT LET TREES STAND IN UNDRAINING WATER.